Learn to shut down an aggressive coworker in minutes

 Some tips for doing this:

 • Speak to them privately.
-No one likes to be called out in front of people.
+No one likes to be called out in front of people, especially for difficult conversations.
 Your coworker will feel more at ease in a one-on-one setting.

 • Give concrete examples of the behavior you’ve witnessed in them, and tell them how you interpreted it.
 Leave out any accusatory language, and do not label them or their behavior as “passive aggressive.”
 That term will only put them on the defensive.

 • Ask them direct questions.
-Give them an opportunity to explain their behavior and tell you what they need from you.
+Give them an opportunity to explain their behavior and tell you any needs they may have.

 Example: “Hey, I’ve noticed recently that you’ve been late to three meetings about this new project, and when Carol brought up some ideas for it during lunch, you left the table without finishing your meal.
 I could be wrong, but to me, it feels like you don’t think this project is a good idea; I know it wasn’t the one you voted for.
 I might be misreading this, which is why I wanted to check in with you directly.
 I value your opinion, and I need to hear from you.
-Do you have an issue with this project?”
+Do you have anything you want to bring to my attention regarding this project?”

 It’s possible your coworker will deny something’s wrong at first.
 Give them time.
 If they say you’re misinterpreting the situation, then try pointing out one concrete example again and asking, “So what did that mean?”